ykadosh/truchet.js/docs/src/content/docs.md

 }
 ```

-To make intrestic patterns, we need to create a tile that is asymmetric, so that it has more than one orientation.
+To make interesting patterns, we need to create a tile that is asymmetric, so that it has more than one orientation.
-You can use any HTML element that you like, but in the next examples we'll be using SVG.
+You can use any HTML element that you like, but in the next examples, we'll be using SVG.

 You can use a library like [SVG.js](https://svgjs.com/), but for our purpose, a simple utility function will suffice: